A public administrator holding a laptop and meeting with staff members sitting in a circle.

 Step 3: Earn a Master’s Degree

 Midcareer professionals often decide to earn a graduate degree to gain more advanced skills and broaden their career options.
 In public administration, a Master of Public Administration (MPA) is typically the degree of choice for high-level positions.
+Full-time students can usually earn an MPA in two years.

-Public Administrator Salary
+Master of Public Administration Salary

 Public Administrator Job Outlook

-For example, the BLS projects the following employment growth between 2022 and 2032:
+For example, the BLS projects the following employment growth between 2024 and 2034:

-• Social and community service manager: 9%
+• Social and community service manager: 6%

 These growth rates are faster than the 3% average rate projected for all occupations over the same time period.
 This indicates that public administrators in many different roles may be in high demand over the next decade.